 Again, under the Neutral Principles approach, a court will examine legal documents of title, state statutes governing the holding of church property, and the secular provisions of church documents, including the terms of the local church charters and the provisions of the constitution of the general church concerning the ownership and control of church property.
 Therefore, part of the issue comes down to whether the church is incorporated, or is an unincorporated association.

 In Texas, a religious society or church may incorporate as a nonprofit corporation, and thereby be governed by its bylaws, articles of incorporation, and the Texas Business Organizations Code.
 Tex.
 Bus.
 Org.
 Code Ann. § 22.224.
-This allows the nonprofit corporation to hold title to real property.
+This allows the nonprofit corporation to hold title to real property, however, the nonprofit would need pristine nonprofit bookkeeping to prove they are actually nonprofit, in order to keep tax-exempt and the “nonprofit” title.
 Where not incorporated, the Texas Supreme Court has defined an ‘unincorporated association’ as an entity which “consists of a voluntary group of persons, without a corporation, formed by mutual consent for the purpose of promoting a common enterprise or . . . common objective.”
 Cox v.
 Thee Evergreen Church, 836 S.W.2d 167, 169 (Tex.
 1992).

 Historically, unincorporated associations were not considered separate legal entities and had no existence outside of the membership.
 Cox v.
 Thee Evergreen Church, 836 S.W.2d 167, 169 (Tex.
 1992).
 Because of the lack of a separate legal status prior to 1996, it was generally considered that unincorporated associations could only hold property by and through its trustees.
 See, e.g., O.K.C.
 Corp. v.
 Allen, 574 S.W.2d 809, 812 (Tex.Civ.App.-Texarkana 1978, writ ref’d n.r.e.); Parrish v.
 Looney, 194 S.W.2d 419 (Tex.Civ.App-Galveston 1946, no writ).
 Even as to adverse possession, the courts held that an unincorporated association could acquire title by limitation by and through its trustees, so long as it adversely occupied and possessed land in the required manner and for the proper length of time.
 O.K.C.
 Corp., 574 S.W.2d at 812.
 Therefore, as to church property issues prior to 1996, the determination almost always turns to Trust law, and an analysis of the trust documents, if they existed.